PStmmr/ParallelAndAsyncDemos/README.md

 # ParallelAndAsyncDemos
-Samples of my talks about parallel and async C# development
+Samples of my talks / demos / classes about parallel and async development in C#.